Explainable Detection of Machine Generated Music and Early Systematic Evaluation: Experiments

-\paragraph{Out-of-domian test}Though the performance seems strong, we test the trained models on M6, both their generalised out-of-domain test subset (f) and the other remaining subsets (a-e), with the results shown in Table\ref{tab:outofdomain}.
+Though the performance seems strong, we test the trained models on M6, both their generalised out-of-domain test subset (f) and the other remaining subsets (a-e), with the results shown in Table\ref{tab:outofdomain}.

-The results indicate that all models experience a performance drop, highlighting both the poor generalisation capabilities of the benchmarks and the inherent challenges of the task.
+The results indicate that all models experience a performance drop, highlighting both the poor generalisation capabilities of the systematic evaluation and the inherent challenges of the task.
 Specifically, in the out-of-domain test, MobileNet exhibits inferior performance compared to ResNet18.
 This discrepancy could be attributed to MobileNet's lightweight architecture, which may reduce its ability to capture complex features.
 This observation underscores ResNet18 performs the best.
+Overall, as a trade-off between in-domain and out-of-domain performance, we find that ResNet18 achieves the best balance for systematic evaluation: it performs comparably to MobileNet in in-domain settings while exhibiting substantially stronger generalisation in out-of-domain scenarios.
 Also, it emphasises the need for more structured guidance to enable models to learn truly distinguishable features.

 Additionally, performance across the two subsets reveals that some models perform better on subset (f), while others excel on subsets (a-e).
 This inconsistency suggests that models may be capturing random or spurious features rather than intrinsic ones, highlighting the need for more robust models that can learn fundamental, task-specific representations.
 Future research should prioritize the design of models capable of effective generalization and focus on extracting intrinsic features.
 Furthermore, XAI could play a crucial role in guiding the identification of these intrinsic features.